discordjs/guide/guide/voice/understanding-voice.md

 Discord does not officially support bots receiving audio.
 However, discord.js does its best to implement this anyway!
 :::

-Just as you send audio to the UDP socket, you also receive audio through the UDP socket.
-Processing this audio is the reverse process of sending audio:
+Just as you send audio to the UDP socket, you also receive audio through it.
+Processing it is the reverse process of sending audio:

 1. The packet is decrypted
 2. Metadata is removed, leaving an Opus packet